ENCCS/julia-intro/content/setup.rst

    for your operating system for the latest stable Julia version.
 2. Using `Juliaup <https://github.com/JuliaLang/juliaup>`__, the Julia version manager.

-Option 2 is (as of October 2022) the recommended installation method on Windows, and while `juliaup` is marked as a pre-release on MacOS and Linux it already works smoothly there too.
+Option 2 is the recommended installation method on Windows, MacOS and Linux.
 The benefit of `juliaup` is that it allows users to install specific Julia versions, it alerts users when new Julia versions are released and it provides a convenient Julia release channel abstraction.

-Both installation methods are documented here.
-If you are on Windows we recommend using `juliaup`.
-If you are on MacOS or Linux, choose the installation method you feel most comfortable with.
+Both installation methods are nonetheless documented here.

 1. Using the Julia installer
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^